Questions? Call NCOAE Support (910) 399-8090

 Pre-hospital emergency medicine is an always-changing environment and each day provides new challenges and unexpected emergency situations.
 If you like providing medical and trauma assistance in settings from wilderness terrain to urban buildings, our A-EMT training is for you.
 Training consists of classroom, laboratory and actual field experience.

 Experience counts in the world of emergency medicine.
-Our pre-requisites for this training exceed state and national course entry expectations by including that our students must show proof of 500 hours or 6 months consecutive work as an EMT-B, and students must pass an entrance exam with an 80% or better.
+Our pre-requisites for this training exceed state and national course entry expectations by including that our students must show proof of 500 hours or 6 months consecutive work as an EMT-B.

 A-EMTs function as part of a comprehensive EMS response, under medical oversight.
 This training provides an overview of the principles of including IV therapy, advanced cardio and advanced airway management, and several pharmacological interventions beyond the EMT-B level.
 Learners will apply critical thinking skills to ensuring the safety of a scene and a plan for safe patient care and transportation.